GemGeorge/SniperPhish/README.md

 * Database: MySQL

 ## Installation
-1. Clone the repo or download the latest release
+1. Clone this repo or download the latest release
 2. Put the contents in your web root folder
 3. Open installation page http://localhost/install in your browser and follow the steps
 4. After installation, SniperPhish will redirect to login page http://localhost/spear
 >Default login - *Username: `admin`   Password: `sniperphish`*

-## Documentation
-SniperPhish docmentation is available at https://docs.sniperphish.com/

 ## Main Features
 * Web tracker code generation - track your website visits and form submissions independently
-* Tracks data from phishing website containg any number of pages
+* Tracks data from phishing website containing any number of pages
 * Create and schedule Phishing mail campaigns
 * Combine your phishing site with email campaign for centrally tracking
 * An independent "Quick Tracker" module for quick tracking an email or web page visit